cokeeffekt/snub/readme.md

 ##### `snub.poly('eventname', payload).send([function]);`

-Emits an event trigger with the payload .send() accepts and optional callback function which carries a boolean value which will indicate whether or not a listener heard the event trigger.
+Emits an event trigger with the payload .send() accepts and optional callback function which carries a number value which will indicate the amount of listeners that heard the event trigger.
 Poly will deliver the message and payload to all listeners.

 ##### `snub.poly('eventname').replyAt(function(), [optional timeout]).send([function]);`